Search

 Guatemala’s business landscape

-Guatemala’s economy proved its resilience during the shock of the pandemic and its aftermath.
-According to data published by the Banco de Guatemala, the merchandise trade deficit was US$433 million in July 2020, compared with a deficit of US$785.8 million in 2019.
+Guatemala's economy proved its resilience during the shock of the pandemic and its aftermath.
+According to data published by the Banco de Guatemala, the merchandise trade deficit was US$16,469 million in July 2022, compared with a deficit of US$12,988 million in 2021.

-Overall, exports are expected to remain stable and post positive growth in year-on-year terms throughout the rest of the year.
+Overall, exports are expected to remain stable and have growth in the year-on-year terms, while the exports sector is a highly active and innovative business group.

-This is consistent with the fundamentals of Guatemala’s political economy, in which an economic downturn translates into a shrinking trade balance.
-In 2019, Guatemalan exports to Canada amounted to US$501 million, while Canada exported US$85.6 million in goods.
+This is consistent with the fundamentals of Guatemala's political economy, in which an economic downturn translates into a shrinking trade balance.
+In 2022, Guatemalan exports to Canada amounted to US$619.1 million, while Canada exported US$193.3 million in goods.

 The private sector is promoting a general infrastructure law (VALO initiative #5431) to establish a proper mechanism for procuring infrastructure projects, currently under discussion in Congress.

-ANADIE has identified and prioritized 6 projects valued at over $1.5 billion (projects listed above).
+ANADIE has identified and prioritized 5 projects valued at over $1.5 billion.

 These projects are structured under a design, build, operate and transfer (DBOT) model, with long-term contracting with the state.
 The model will award the contract to the private entity that demonstrates financial capacity and international experience in P3s, meets national and international standards, and provides the highest return to the state.